 Using Positive Reinforcement to Change Children’s Behavior

 The most important thing to keep in mind when using positive reinforcement to change behavior is to remember the last time we tried to change one of our own habits.
-It simply takes time, patience and perseverance.
+It simply takes time, patience, and perseverance.

 Frequency and Consistency

-When using positive reinforcement to change behavior immediacy, frequency and consistency are very important.
+When using positive reinforcement to change behavior immediacy, frequency and consistency is very important.
 When a child is learning a new skill providing reinforcement right away and often keeps them motivated and committed.
 Here is where reinforcement schedules come in handy.

 - Continuous schedule of reinforcers introduced consistently after every occurrence of desired behavior while not easy to maintain represents operant conditioning at its most intense and effective.

-- Finally, variable schedules can be introduced when where we offer rewards less frequently as the time goes on so as to prevent the dependence on rewards in favor of fostering of internal motivation to perform the desired behavior (NAEYC, 2018).
+- Finally, variable schedules can be introduced when where we offer rewards less frequently as time goes on so as to prevent the dependence on rewards in favor of fostering of internal motivation to perform the desired behavior (NAEYC, 2018).

-Monitoring progress is also crucial so adjustments can be made based on child’s preference for the type of rewards.
-Soliciting child’s preferences can itself enhance motivation by introducing a choice and therefore fostering a sense of autonomy.
+Monitoring progress is also crucial so adjustments can be made based on the child’s preference for the type of rewards.
+Soliciting a child’s preferences can itself enhance motivation by introducing a choice and therefore fostering a sense of autonomy.